- FICTION WRITING TECHNIQUES

 I’ve been leading a group of writers for National Novel Writing Month since 2004, both as the local Municipal Liaison (ML) and as a librarian at our community’s public library.
 Most of my resources are based on things I could make using office supplies.
-You are welcome to use anything here, and if you have created something that you want me to share with others here, please email it to me and include how you would like to be credited. ~Lissa
+You are welcome to freely use and adapt anything here.
+If you have created something to support NaNoWriMo in libraries that you want me to share with others here, please email it to me and include how you would like to be credited. ~Lissa

 Find regional forums and updates at the Topeka region of the official National Novel Writing Month website.